DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/actions/SET_LIGHTS_STATE.md

 If working with JSON, you can set the `lights` property to an array of strings instead of a single string if you wish to control multiple lights in one action.
 (Currently, lights must be toggled individually in MGS Natlang.)

+NOTE: If you turn a light off and on during the same frame, the light will appear to flicker.

 See [LED IDs](../enums#led-ids) for a list of valid `lights` values.

 ## Example JSON